 Do not take too many technical response steps without first understanding the potential impact and need for them.
 For example, restoring a system from a system backup will often destroy the very data and evidence that is needed to investigate the incident.
 In general, the process is: assess, isolate, remediate and determine the lessons learned.

-By Brett Creasy, Digital Forensics, LLC and Matthew H. Meade, Esq., Buchanan, Ingersoll and Rooney
+By Brett Creasy, bit-x-bit LLC and Matthew H. Meade, Esq., Buchanan, Ingersoll and Rooney